 Distribute loads in the trailer so that heavy objects are as near to the axle as possible.
 Loads carried in the trailer must be secured to prevent them moving.

 Tyre pressure

 Set tyre pressure to the maximum permissible pressure shown on the sticker on the inside of the fuel tank flap.
-Set the tyre pressure of the trailer tyres in accordance with the trailer manufacturer's recommendations.
+Set the tyre pressure of the trailer trailer manufacturer's recommendations.

 Exterior mirrors